-One reason for this is because 64% of decision-makers read their email via mobile devices.
+One reason for this is that 64% of decision-makers read their email via mobile devices.
 And 60% of online adults in the US and UK use at least two devices each day.
-This means if you haven’t optimized your email for mobile devices, chances are it will get deleted.
+This means, if you haven’t optimized your email for mobile devices, chances are it’ll get deleted.

-Seafolly’s highly visual welcome email looks great on mobile devices, ensuring their readers can consume and enjoy their content wherever they may be.
+Seafolly’s highly visual welcome email looks great on mobile devices, ensuring their readers can consume and enjoy their content wherever they are.

 How to keep your subscribers engaged beyond the welcome email

-While it’s critical to nail your welcome email, remember, it’s only the beginning of what will hopefully be a long relationship with your subscribers.
-Think of the welcome email as a first date, but like any good relationship, you have to continue to stay interesting, loyal, and engaging.
-Otherwise, subscribers may break up with you (unsubscribe), and no one wants that.
+While it’s critical to nail your welcome email, remember it’s only the beginning of what’ll hopefully be a long relationship with your subscribers.
+Like any good relationship, you have to continue to stay interesting, loyal, and engaging.
+Otherwise, subscribers may unsubscribe, and no one wants that.

 To maintain a solid and lasting relationship with your subscribers, consistently deliver the value that you promised in the beginning.